JLin-code/Cybersecurity/1 Cybersecurity Tools/Linux CMD Line Security.md

 19. Enter the command ls -la helloWorld.
 What are the reading, writing, and executing permissions for the owner, group and other?
 a.
 Change the permissions so the group also has w and x permissions.

+Owner has read, write, and execute permission
+Group has read, write, and execute permission
+Other has read and execute permission

+a.
+Group already had w/x permissions

 20. Use the getfacl command to view the ACL of the file.